artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 - [React Native Express][rn-expres]
 - [Building the f8 2016 app][makeitopen]

-We're now going to back to talking about the hows and whys.
+We're now going back to talking about the hows and whys.
 Good luck with those tutorials though - [you've got this :D][you-got-this]

 ## Writing JavaScript